pulumi/terraform-provider-aws/website/docs/r/default_security_group.html.markdown

 * `egress` - (Optional, VPC only) Configuration block.
 Detailed below.
 * `ingress` - (Optional) Configuration block.
 Detailed below.
 * `tags` - (Optional) Map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `vpc_id` - (Optional, Forces new resource) VPC ID. **Note that changing the `vpc_id` will _not_ restore any default security group rules that were modified, added, or removed.** It will be left in its current state.

 ### egress and ingress

-Both arguments are processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).

 Both `egress` and `ingress` objects have the same arguments.